 Now imagine one of those gorgeous old residential streets, the kind you see in movies.
 Kids ride their bikes down the lazy road as the summer sunlight filters through the leaves of massive oak, ash, and beech trees.
 The idyllic scene evokes feelings of warmth and peace.

 Someone planted those trees.
 Decades past, someone paid the expense and exerted the effort to secure that warmth and peace for another generation, for people they might not ever know, nor ever meet.
-That’s the idea of looking forward to “something better,” but a better thing that we might not even ourselves see.
+That’s the idea of looking forward to “something better,” but a better thing we might not even ourselves see.

 In his explanation of this remedy Brooks cites Hebrews, specifically the “faith’s hall of fame” section.
 One of the most notable parts this Scripture speaks of Abraham’s and Moses’ deferred joy.
 They hoped for things they would never see.
 God makes them promises that would be realized generations later, sometimes centuries later.